Graph¶

 A simple Graph¶

 Let's start by declaring a very simple graph connecting one node to all others.
-If we simply supply the abstract connectivity of the Graph
+If we simply supply the abstract connectivity of the Graph, it will automatically compute a layout for the nodes using the layout_nodes operation, which defaults to a circular layout:

 # Declare abstract edges